Gifted education: Online Missouri certification preparation

 Certification requires successful completion of 23 credit hours of gifted education courses included in the online gifted education master’s program.

-Additionally, Missouri gifted certification requires a graduate-level educational research course (e.g., SPC_ED 8350 Research with Exceptional Children) and psychology of the exceptional child course.
+Additionally, Missouri gifted certification requires a graduate-level educational research course (e.g., SPC_ED 8350 Research with Exceptional Children), SPC_ED 8410 Administration and Supervision of Gifted Programs and psychology of the exceptional child course.

 You also must have completed an introduction to special education course in your undergraduate program.
 If you have not completed such a course, you will be required to take one at the graduate level (e.g., SPC_ED 7300 Introduction to Special Education).